Happy Birthday, Mr. Bull Market!

 - Prepare mentally.
 Bear markets are normal – but unpleasant – events.
 Historically, bear markets occurred every 3.5 years, on average.
 It has now been nine years since the last bear market, so another bear market is long overdue.
 If you know a bear market is coming, it may not seem so scary when it arrives.

-- Try to time the marke ts (not suggested by this author).
-Transfer from the stock funds to the bond funds when you think stock markets have peaked.
-Reinvest when you think the market is at or near the bottom.
+- Try to time the markets (not suggested by this author).
+Transfer from stock funds to bond funds when you think stock markets have peaked.
+Reinvest in stocks when you think the market is at or near the bottom.

 - Still working: Review the allocation of contributions to retirement and other investment accounts.